pashaSde/CS236-Project/phase3/phase3_report.md

 ## Introduction

-This report documents the development of Phase 3, which focuses on building an interactive web application for exploring and filtering hotel reservation datasets stored in PostgreSQL.
-The application provides a user-friendly interface with real-time filtering, pagination, and statistical analysis.
+In this report we discussed the development of the phase 3 of the project, where we built an interactive web application.
+In this application we provided ability to explore and filter hotel reservation datasets stored in PostgreSQL.
+The report further discusses the architecture, our methodology for the project.

 ### Objectives